 In April of 2011, new, custom-made trumpet pipes were installed by the Barger and Nix Organ Company.
 The resonators have a new silver finish which matches the tin-lead “spotted metal” alloy which forms the bells at their tops.
 A new case also houses the rebuild Moller wind chest, new reservoir, and other parts.
 It is adorned with decorative pieces of wood across the top to match the narthex screen at the back of the nave.

 The complex of buildings, joined by cloisters, has served many functions through the years: a residence for the rector, parish school, medical clinic; meeting rooms for various civic groups; East Alabama Hospice; Alabama Shakespeare Festival; and many other dramatic, dance, music and art programs, including the Anniston Civic Chorale which was organized in September 1993.
-The St. Michael’s Sunday Afternoon Concert Series, which was inaugurated in November 1993, offers concerts each season with local, regional and national artists.
+The St. Michael’s Sunday Afternoon Concert Series, which was inaugurated in November 1993, for many years offered concerts featuring local, regional and national artists.

-The St. Michael’s Community Services Center, located across from the main entrance to the church grounds on Eighteenth Street, is a social service program of the church, incorporated in September 1987.
-In keeping with Christian teachings that we are called to ministry giving to everyone in need, the parishioners of St. Michael’s give of their time, talent and money to the operation and funding of the Center.
-As part of the Center’s service, a free medical clinic is offered.
-Lay members and doctors,who are members of the church, as well as other physicians and volunteers in the community, staff the clinic .
+The St. Michael’s Medical Clinic, located across from the main entrance to the church grounds on Eighteenth Street, is a social service program of the church, incorporated in September 1987.
+In keeping with Christian teachings that we are called to ministry giving to everyone in need, the parishioners of St. Michael’s give of their time, talent and money to the operation and funding of the Clinic.
+As part of the Clinic’s service, a free medical clinic is offered.
+Lay members and doctors, who are members of the church, as well as other physicians and volunteers in the community, staff the clinic.

 Of special note in the Parish Hall (Lagarde Hall) is the series of lithographs showing the history of Christianity in England.
 The seventeen in this set were part of a series of visual aids used in England in the nineteenth century.